xuyuanxin/notes/language/python/base/python_types.md

 >>> b = a
 ```

-The second command causes Python to create the variable b; the variable a is being used and not assigned here, so it is replaced with the object it references (3), and b is made to reference that object.
-The net effect is that the variables a and b wind up referencing the same object (that is, pointing to the same chunk of memory).
+The second command causes Python to create the variable @b; the variable @a is being used and not assigned here, so it is replaced with the object it references (3), and @b is made to reference that object.
+The net effect is that the variables @a and @b wind up referencing the same object (that is, pointing to the same chunk of memory).
 This scenario in Python—with multiple names referencing the same object—is usually called a shared reference (and sometimes just a shared object).

 ### Shared References and In-Place Changes